Tammy Lenski LLC is a business that deals with conflict resolution in the workplace, and Dr Lenski approached me to redesign the logo and stationery.

 “I prefer the portrait orientation and like your idea of business name only on one side and contact on the purple reverse.”

-Design number 5 was considered the most suitable for use:
+Number 5 was considered the most suitable:

 “The card looks perfect!
 I love it.
 Go ahead and send me the files and I’ll pursue the die-cut questions with my printer.
 Thanks so much for your work on this, David.
 Best business card I’ve ever had…and one I’m finally satisfied with.”